 Based on the latter facts, Ninja wins our hearts by a narrow victory, only because we can still see that Nutribullet appliances have perks that make them unique and useful.
 In fact, for some, a blender from Ninja might be a better choice.
 However, for another, buyers might prefer their competitors.

 That said, it’s not about what we think; it’s about what you desire.
 It is critical to weigh the main differences and manufacturer exclusives to decide who has the best blender most suitable for your demands.
 To help with your personal choice, we’ll list three top models from each of the two competitors and compare the top-rated one from each.

 It is clear that Ninja and its competitor, Nutribullet, have their fair share of variances.

-For those who want a smoother consistency, going with Ninja might be your best bet.
-However, Nutribullet still delivers texture that is pleasant enough, and not to mention, Nutribullet claims that their extractor technology ensures as little vitamins and nutrients from fruits and vegetables are diminished as possible.
+For those who want a smoother consistency, going with a Ninja blender might be your best bet.
+However, a Nutribullet blender still delivers a texture that is pleasant enough, and not to mention, Nutribullet claims that their extractor technology ensures as little vitamins and nutrients from fruits and vegetables are diminished as possible.

 Similarly, Ninja also often has the best blender when it comes to blending ice and frozen or thicker ingredients.
 Its competitor, however, is quite the opposite.

 Price-wise, many Nutri Ninja are harder on the pocket when compared to the costs of its competitor’s products, but warranties are comparable.

 If quality and length of life are the most important to you in a blender, especially if you plan on making a smoothie once or multiple times a day, Nutribullet blenders might not be your best choice.
 But if you’re hoping for a blender that is easier to store and travel with, this company’s products are certainly great to consider.